spacemeshos/testnet-guide/ffnet.md

 1. Join the [ffnet discord channel](https://discord.gg/KyyQKst).
 On this channel we will provide additional info, answer your questions, announce app updates, and get your feedback!

 2. To join the ffnet, you need to run the Spacemesh App on an always-on desktop computer.
-Please ensure that your system meets the [recommended system requirements](requirements).
+Please ensure that your system meets the [minimum system requirements](requirements).

 !> Please do NOT attempt to join from a laptop if you often move between different WIFI networks or put it to sleep.
 Things will not work properly.